In 2014 we discovered the Bulgarian ski slopes, and we fell in love.

 One evening we chose t fine in style beside the fireplace and looking out over the snow in their French Restaurant.

 We actually ordered three courses so we were pretty full by the time we left here.
 This was the first time Explorason had eaten duck, and he really liked it.
-One thing I am seeing with him travelling, is the great range of foods he is able to try and enjoy that he might not get to experience in his homeland of Australia.
+One thing I am seeing with him traveling is the great range of foods he is able to try and enjoy that he might not get to experience in his homeland of Australia.

 Bar and Relaxation Area